Text to Speech Button

 Our Foundation | The Science, Art, And Philosophy Of The Liberation Of Self | Practical Application For Ensuring Success

 The foundation of our practice rests on both inner and outer work.
+Yoga here is practiced as/within an integrated lifestyle system backed by experience, Truth, and science.

-On this site, you will explore, integrate, become more knowledgeable about, and more practiced in, the art of living your best life (and as your greatest Self) through personal reflection, mind and body work/study, and by taking desired, required, and inspired actions toward your goals each day–and, more specifically, moving toward the ultimate goal of Self-Realization, Spiritual Liberation and unconditional joy in this lifetime.
+On this site, you will explore, integrate, become more knowledgeable about, and more practiced in, the art of living your best life (and as your greatest Self) through personal reflection, mind and body work/study, and by taking desired, required, and inspired actions toward your goals each day–and, more specifically, moving toward the ultimate goal of Self-Realization, Spiritual Liberation, and unconditional joy in this lifetime.

-Your work here will be supported by a number of different areas of knowledge, including age-old Yoga and Meditation practices and philosophies (integrated with different valid wisdoms from all schools of thought), Buddhist and Qi-Gong principles (as they are applicable), and modern Coaching and Wellness Science in order to support you with being your best in this one and only life that you are fortunate to experience in your unique and particular expression.
+Your work here will be supported by a number of different types of knowledge, including age-old Yoga and Meditation practices and philosophies (integrated with different valid wisdoms from all schools of thought), Buddhist and Qi-Gong principles (as they are applicable), and modern Coaching and Wellness Science in order to support you with being your best in this one and only life that you are fortunate to experience in your unique and particular form.

 More On Our Background/Foundation

-Furthermore, because my undergraduate degree was in Sociology (with a secondary area of focus in Comparative Literature, and I have pursued learning in numerous areas to complement my studies overall–areas like Neuroscience, Physics, Biology, Communications, Philosophy, etc), I also inevitably explore the multidisciplinary theoretical and practical aspects of these pathways in great depth (from a wide range of perspectives) since my life (yes, since I was a tiny little girl) has been devoted to understanding and knowing the self/Self and reality/Reality (from every angle possible) and I know that this understanding better assists in sharing the value of Yoga practice in greater depth in the world.
+Furthermore, because my undergraduate degree was in Sociology (with a secondary area of focus in Comparative Literature, and I have pursued learning in numerous areas to complement my studies overall–areas like Neuroscience, Physics, Biology, Communications, Anatomy/Physiology, Philosophy, etc), I also inevitably explore the multidisciplinary theoretical and practical aspects of these pathways in great depth (from a wide range of perspectives) since my life (yes, since I was a tiny little girl) has been devoted to understanding and knowing my self/Self and reality/Reality (from every angle possible) and I know that this pursuit and understanding better assists in sharing the value of Yoga practice in greater depth in the world.

 If you have never pursued the Yogic path before, or have never pursued it outside of the third limb outlined below (which focuses on the physical body and stretching), or outside of the fourth limb (that focuses on breathwork), please note that the full blueprint for Raja Yoga, which we will explore in great detail here (incorporating other forms of Yoga into our framework overall as well), asks that you work on all eight aspects of your being, and these aspects are meant to be progressive and interrelated.
 All parts of Yoga must be practiced and mastered individually, but each limb will build upon, and support, the limb before it (and this is done cyclically throughout life for most people).

-The Eightfold Path of Yoga Summarized*
+The Eight-Limbed Path of Yoga Summarized*

-(1-4 interface with the outside world | 5-8 interface with our inner world)
+(Core guidelines to follow for ultimate success on your journey: 1-4 interface with the outside world | 5-8 interface with our inner world)

 1. Yamas (Your Code Of Conduct): The values, morals/ethics, and restraints that you choose to abide by.
 These include non-violence, truthfulness, self-control, non-stealing, non-greed/non-attachment.